 Ad hoc lessons

 - Ad-hoc and non-weekly lessons and coaching sessions are sometimes available, based upon cancellations and gaps in my regular schedule.
-You can view available time slots for ad-hoc sessions on this page, accessible from the “Contact” menu under “Schedule an Ad-Hoc Lesson.”
+You can view available time slots for ad-hoc sessions on this page, also accessible from the “Contact” menu under “Schedule an Ad-Hoc Lesson.”

 - Payment must be received in advance of non-weekly sessions, either by submitting payment online or by providing payment in person at the time of the session.
 A $5.00 late payment surcharge will be added to the fee for any ad hoc session not received prior to the session.

 - To manage my invoicing and payment, I use Freshbooks, a wonderful service that not only streamlines my accounting but also maintains online records accessible by each client.
 By visiting davidmglasgow.freshbooks.com you can review the details and status of any invoice I’ve sent you since January of 2014.
 (You should have received an email invitation with login information when I first set you up in the system, but you can always click the “Forgot your username or password?” link, or contact me directly, to regain access.)
 In general, each household has one account at my Freshbooks site, regardless of the number of siblings, etc., who study with me.